 However, at Edge Hill University, the facilities management team is in no doubt.
 Students are their ‘life blood’ and they recognise them as customers, working tirelessly to understand their needs, the reasons that underpin their final choice of university and their expectations of university life.

-Edge Hill University recognise that, whilst university reputation and quality/availability of academic degree course will undoubtedly be at the forefront of student choice at the application stage, converting ‘conditional offers’ into actual places taken up can rely significantly upon the whole product offer.
+Connecting with students Edge Hill University recognise that, whilst university reputation and quality/availability of academic degree course will undoubtedly be at the forefront of student choice at the application stage, converting ‘conditional offers’ into actual places taken up can rely significantly upon the whole product offer.

 The campus and the underpinning facilities and services provided by FM at Edge Hill University form an intrinsic part of this total offer.